For a lot of Australians, superannuation is a major source of income in retirement, next to the government’s Age Pension, if you’re eligible for it.

 It is possible that your eligibility for the Age Pension could be affected depending on the type of annuity you choose.

-However, certain types of annuities will receive favourable treatment under the Centrelink income test, so it's worth looking into.
+Do note however that certain types of annuities will receive favourable treatment under the Centrelink income test, so it's worth looking into.

 What other options do I have?